Source: The Associated Press

 ALBUQUERQUE, N.M.
 (AP) — A federal judge temporarily halted plans by companies in New Mexico and Iowa to start slaughtering horses next week.

-U.S. District Judge Christina Armijo issued a restraining order in a lawsuit brought by The Humane Society of the United States and other groups in a case that has sparked an emotional national debate about how best to deal with the tens of thousands of wild, unwanted and abandoned horses across the country.
+U.S. District Judge Christina Armijo issued a restraining order in a lawsuit that has sparked an emotional national debate about how best to deal with the tens of thousands of wild, unwanted and abandoned horses across the country.
 The move stops what would have been the resumption of horse slaughter for the first time in seven years in the U.S.

 Plaintiffs' lawyer Bruce Wagman, said his clients were overjoyed with the ruling and had been "extremely distressed that horse slaughter was going to start up again in America."
 The groups contend the Department of Agriculture failed to do the proper environmental studies before issuing permits that allowed companies in Iowa and New Mexico to open horse slaughterhouses.